 Catch Advises, Standards, Tips, and Tricks

 There are many Python-specific features of the language, and learning them isn’t a trivial task.
 Luckily, there are some resources that sublime many of them.

 The official Python documentation contains much information.
 The PEP 20, also called The Zen of Python by T. Peters, defines the guiding principles of Python:

-Similarly, the PEP 257, that is Docstring Conventions by D. Goodger and G. van Rossum explains how to write the documentation that can later be obtained with the .__doc__ attribute.
+Similarly, the PEP 257, which is Docstring Conventions by D. Goodger and G. van Rossum explains how to write the documentation that can later be obtained with the .doc attribute.